MemoryKeepersVideo.com

 Toasts

-Have people doing toasts, write them down; they will be much better.
+Have people who are doing toasts, write them down; they will be much better.
 Have someone help the non expressive toasters to write something that will be meaningful to them, put it on note cards.

 Bride and groom should write down toasts to each other.
 Most people forget what they want to say due to the excitement and tension of the time.

-Bride and groom should thank guests and friends for being a part of their special day and thank parents for ... write it down
+Bride and groom should thank guests and friends for being a part of their special day and thank parents for ...

-Have a microphone set up for toasts and ask toasters to use it, most people don’t speak loud enough in public
+Have a microphone set up for toasts and ask toasters to use it, most people don’t speak loud enough in public and many just don't like to use them and don't use them correctly.
+They are often to close or to far away.

 Write down a really mushy toast to your new spouse and don’t share it with them before hand.
 It’s a gift that will last for many years.